Workplace-based assessment program

 A mini–CEX involves observation of you performing a consultation.
 This is delivered remotely via Microsoft Teams by an experienced ME.
 You don't have to download any software for this.

-This style of assessment can either focus on a particular competency area, such as professionalism, or specific clinical skills; it may be managed as a general observation.
+This style of assessment can either focus on a particular competency area, such as specific clinical skills or professionalism, or it may be managed as a general observation.
 Find a suitable place in your consulting room to place your device so your ME can view the consultation as if they were in the room with you.

 Reception staff must print out a patient consent form on the day of the assessment and hand them to each patient as they arrive.
 All patients must sign the consent form prior to the start of the consultation.
 These are to be stored on the patient file at your practice.